Getting to your event

 Box Office locations:

-• Sussex University Falmer Campus Box Office, located at the Attenborough Centre for the Creative Arts
+• University of Sussex Falmer Campus Box Office, located at Attenborough Centre (opening hours 10.30 – 16.30)

-• Brighton University Falmer Campus Box Office, located in the Checkland Building Foyer
+• University of Brighton Falmer Campus Box Office, located in the Checkland Building Atrium (opening hours 11.00 – 16.00)

 PLEASE NOTE: In order to minimise disruption to speakers during their talk, you will unfortunately not be able to enter an event more than 15 minutes past the advertised start time.